rakam-io/rakam-api/README.md

 [http://app.rakam.io/cluster/register](http://app.rakam.io/cluster/register?apiUrl=http:%2F%2F127.0.0.1:9999&lockKey=mylockKey)
 or directly use Rakam API.
 You may also consult to [API documentation](https://api.rakam.io) for details of the API.

-We also provide docker-compose definition for Postgresql backend.
-Create a `docker-compose.yml` with from this definition and run the command  `docker-compose run rakam-api -f docker-compose.yml`.
+We also provide a docker-compose definition for a Postgresql backend.
+Create a `docker-compose.yml` with this definition and run the command `docker-compose -f docker-compose.yml up -d`.

-    version: '2'
+    version: '2.1'
     services:
       rakam-db:
         image: postgres:10.1
         environment:
           - POSTGRES_PASSWORD=dummy
           - POSTGRES_USER=rakam
+        healthcheck:
+          test: ["CMD-SHELL", "pg_isready"]
+          interval: 5s
+          timeout: 5s
+          retries: 3
       rakam-api:
         image: buremba/rakam
         environment: